Deploy Kuma on Docker

 • demo-app: A web application that lets you increment a numeric counter.

-• redis: A data store that keeps the counter’s value.
+• kv: A data store that keeps the counter’s value.

 flowchart LR